 Dr. Petrina Wong is an experienced paediatrician who specialises in childhood sleep conditions.
 Consult Dr. Wong to discuss your child’s sleep issues today.

 Established in 2011, SOG Health Pte.
-Ltd. (“SOG”) is a leading healthcare service provider dedicated to delivering holistic health & wellness services to the modern family.
+Ltd. (“SOG”) is a leading healthcare service provider dedicated to delivering holistic health and wellness services to the modern family.

 The Group’s clinics, under its four operating segments of O&G, Paediatrics, Cancer-related and Dermatology, are strategically located throughout Singapore to provide easy access to its patients.